kellyd7/MechaCar_Statistical_Analysis/README.md

 We should evaluate MechaCar's carrying capacity in comparison to various competitors' vehicles.

 ### Null and Alternate Hypothesis
-Null Hypothesis:MechaCar vehicles average carrying capacity is similar to competitor's vehicles carrying capacity in the same vehicle class.
+Null Hypothesis: MechaCar vehicles average carrying capacity is similar to competitor's vehicles carrying capacity in the same vehicle class.
 Alternate Hyptothesis: MechaCar vehicles average carrying capacity is statistically above or below that of competitor vehicles carrying capacity.

 ### Statistical Test Used